Understanding Jig & Fixture Design, Construction, and Equipment

 Trunnion Jigs

-Trunnion jigs, Figure 4-51, are for large, heavy, or odd-shaped workpieces.
-This type of jig rotates the workpiece on precision bearing mounts called trunnions.
-Trunnions are made it two basic styles: standard and spherical.
+Figure 4-51, Trunnion jigs are for large, heavy, or odd-shaped workpieces.
+This type of jig rotates the workpiece on precision bearing mounts called trunnions, made in two basic styles: standard and spherical.

 Figure 4-51.
-Trunnion jigs allow easily turning a large part to work on all sides.
+Trunnion jigs quickly turn a large part to work on all sides.

-Standard trunnions, Figure 4-52, are available in either locking or revolving styles.
-With most trunnion jigs, trunnions are typically used in pairs: the revolving trunnion provides a rotating pivot, and the locking trunnion both rotates and locks at any rotational angle.
-Locking trunnions are locked in place with a friction-cone arrangement engaged by turning the locking handle.
-Trunnions are intended for low speed rotation, such as when repositioning a fixture to allow proper access to complete a weld.
+Standard trunnions, shown in Figure 4-52, are available in locking or revolving styles.
+With most trunnion jigs, trunnions are typically used in pairs: the revolving trunnion provides a rotating pivot, and the locking trunnion rotates and locks at any rotational angle.
+Locking trunnions are secured with a friction-cone arrangement that is engaged by turning the locking handle.
+Trunnions are intended for low-speed rotation, such as when repositioning a fixture, to allow proper access to complete a weld.

 Figure 4-52.
 Trunnions are usually used in pairs, one locking and one revolving.

-These trunnions come in two size ranges, small, with a weight limit of 1,500 pounds at a distance of 18 inches from the face, and the larger one, with a weight limit of 2,500 pounds 18 inches out from the face.
-In pairs, either the weight limit, or the distance can be doubled, but not both.
+These trunnions come in two size ranges: small, with a weight limit of 1,500 pounds at a distance of 18 inches from the face, and large, with a weight limit of 2,500 pounds 18 inches from the face.
+In pairs, either the weight limit or the distance can be doubled, but not both.
 For larger fixtures, either longer or heavier, exceeding these limits will lead to premature failure of the trunnion(s).

 Figure 4-53.
 Spherical trunnions are ideal for mounting on pipe frames.

-Spherical trunnions, Figure 4-53, are a locking trunnion for pipeframe mounting.
-The spherical bottom aids in precisely aligning the trunnions.
-Spherical trunnions lock the jig in position by lowering the handle.
+Spherical trunnions, shown in Figure 4-53, are a locking trunnions used for pipe frame mounting.
+The spherical bottom aids in precisely aligning the trunnions, which lock the jig in position by lowering the handle.

 Fixtures, like jigs, can be grouped into a few categories.
-These categories are most often based on the construction of the fixture.
-Another way to identify a fixture is by the machine it is used with.
+These categories are often based on the fixture's construction or the machine it is used with.
+Common fixture construction methods include:

 Plate Fixtures

-The plate fixture is the most basic and most common fixture.
+The plate fixture is the most common.
 The plate fixture is built with a Carr Lock® Fixture Plate, cast flat section, tooling plate, or similar plate material.
 All locators, supports, and clamps are mounted directly to the plate.
-As shown in Figure 4-54, a complete plate fixture can be built using on standard, off-the-shelf components.
+Figure 4-54 shows that a complete plate fixture can be built using standard, off-the-shelf components.

 Figure 4-54.
 Plate fixtures usually hold a workpiece parallel to the machine table.